jcsnorlax97/staco/README.md

 # staco

-Staco is a dashboard allowing users to search for the newest & the most voted questions based on tag names with use of Stackoverflow API.
-When users are attracted by any of the question title displayed, they can click the "staco" and view more details about it.
-The details include the contents and the comments of the question, the answers, and all comments associated to each answer.
+Staco is a dashboard allowing users to search for the newest & the most voted questions during the past week based on tag names.
+If users get interested in any of the question title displayed, they can see more details of it by simply clicking the question prompt.
+Then the prompt will expand and display the question body, the question comments, the answers, and all comments associated to each answer.

 ![demo.png](assets/demo.png)
 ### Technologies